PreschoolAges 18 months – 5 years

 Curriculum and Judaic content

 Yes.
 Our way of teaching, by having the students learn how to learn, prepares them for success in Kindergarten and beyond.
-They will build the foundation for literacy, math, science, creative, motor and social skills they will need to do well in later schooling.
-The difference is that the skills are taught in the context of what is interesting to the children.
+They will build the foundation for literacy, math, and science, and for the creative, motor and social skills they will need to do well in later schooling.
+These skills will be developed not by worksheets and rote learning, but through the lens of content that is authentic and interesting to the children.

 Because our school is made up of Jewish, interfaith and non-Jewish families, we do not assume that every family practices or knows about any aspects of Judaism.
 Therefore, we do some parent education about what the children are learning about and why.